robotics-upo/siar_packages/README.md

 This metapackage compiles developments that have been made for the SIAR project, which belongs to the Echord++ FP7 European project in the Urban Robotics Challenge "Sewer Inspection".

-It is composed by the following pacakges:
+It is composed by the following packages:

 * *frame_dropper* Contains two utilities: "frame_dropper" and "image_splitter" for replicating image flow that could be used for transmitting images over the network.
 * *rssi_get* Contains a utility for publishing the perceived RSSI of nVIP2400 equipments